Overview report in visitor reports (classic)

 Below the graph, there is a summary of the key overview metrics presented as sparklines.

-- Visit is a single session of a visitor browsing the website.
+- Visit: A single session of a visitor browsing the website.
 It counts until they become inactive or visit a page for more than 30 minutes.
 If a visitor comes to your website for the first time, it will be counted as a new visit.

-- Unique Visitor is someone who accesses the website and is uniquely identified by a first-party cookie.
+- Unique visitor: Someone who accesses the website and is uniquely identified by a first-party cookie.
 If for some reason the visitor can’t accept the cookie (if they have disabled, blocked or deleted cookies), the IP and browser configuration will be used.
 A visitor identification cookie is valid for two years.
 Each visitor is only counted once, even if they visit the website multiple times a day.

-- Average visit duration refers to the average time visitors have spent on the website, measured between their first and last action (e.g. page view, download, outlink click) during a visit.
+- Average visit duration: The average time visitors have spent on the website, measured between their first and last action (e.g. page view, download, outlink click) during a visit.

-- Bounce rate refers to the percentage of visits that only had a single page view.
+- Bounce rate: The percentage of visits that only had a single page view.
 This means, that the visitor ‘bounced’ and left the website directly from the page they entered on.

-- Pageviews refers to the total number of times a given page was loaded.
+- Pageviews: The number of times a given page was loaded.

-- Unique pageviews is a subset of pageviews, which excludes multiple views of the same page during one visit.
+- Unique pageviews: It is a subset of pageviews, which excludes multiple views of the same page during one visit.

-- Unique download is a subset of downloads, which excludes multiple downloads of the same file during one visit.
+- Unique download: It is a subset of downloads, which excludes multiple downloads of the same file during one visit.

-- Unique outlink is a subset of outlinks, which excludes multiple clicks on the same link during one visit.
+- Unique outlink: It is a subset of outlinks, which excludes multiple clicks on the same link during one visit.

-- Max. actions in one visit refers to the maximum number of actions (i.e. page views, downloads or outlinks clicks) performed during a single visit.
+- Max. actions in one visit: The maximum number of actions (i.e. page views, downloads or outlinks clicks) performed during a single visit.